Introduction to Family and Relationship Issues

 Primarily, we learn how to be in successful relationships by experiencing them directly; by watching our parents manage conflict successfully and stay true to their loving union.
 Similarly, we do our best learning on how to become a good parent while being parented ourselves.
 Problems experienced in our early relationships are often expressed in our own behavior towards others (child abusers were often themselves abused).
 And vital though they are, relationship skills are seldom taught in school or other institutional settings.
 All of this adds up to the fact that many people end up making a mess of their relationships, in part because they never learned how to do them properly.

-In this and child topic areas, we've gathered resources to help you learn about relationship problems, and what is known about how to solve those problems.
-We offer information on common basic relationship issues, including marital and intimate relationship problems (including communication and sexual problems), and parenting problems.
-We also have sections on darker relationship topics, including abuse, and domestic violence.
+In this topic center, we've gathered resources to help you learn about relationship problems, and what is known about how to solve those problems.
+We offer information on common basic relationship issues, including marital and intimate relationship problems and parenting problems.
 We hope that you find these resources to be valuable.